-Recent indicators suggest that economic activity has been expanding at a solid pace.
-Job gains have slowed in recent months but remain strong, and the unemployment rate has remained low.
-Inflation remains elevated.
+Recent indicators suggest that economic activity has continued to expand at a solid pace.
+Job gains have remained strong, and the unemployment rate has remained low.
+Inflation has eased over the past year but remains elevated.
+In recent months, there has been modest further progress toward the Committee's 2 percent inflation objective.